types of surveying

 • Geodetic Surveying

 It considers the curvature of the earth in calculation and measurement.
-This is used for making the map of counties, locating topographical features of the earth, etc. Geodetic surveying is conducted by The Survey Of India department and is used for an area of more than 250 square kilometers.
+This is used for making the map of counties, locating topographical features of the earth, etc. Geodetic surveying is conducted by The Survey of India department and is used for an area of more than 250 square kilometers.

-Geodetic Surveying is also called trigonometric surveying.
+Geodetic Surveying is also called triangulation surveying.

 Based on Instruments